 Medina Spirit gives Baffert record 7th Kentucky Derby win

+John Velazquez was in a familiar place, in the lead aboard Medina Spirit in the Kentucky Derby and holding off the stretch bid of three challengers.
+This time, Bob Baffert couldn't believe what he was seeing.

-Medina Spirit fought off three challengers in the stretch to win the Kentucky Derby by a half-length on Saturday, making Bob Baffert the winningest trainer in the race’s 147-year history, with seven victories.
+Medina Spirit won by a half-length on Saturday, giving Baffert his seventh victory, the most of any trainer in the race's 147-year history.

+The jockey and trainer — both Hall of Famers — teamed up eight months ago to win a pandemic-delayed Derby in September with Authentic, who raced to an early lead and hung on.
+That wasn't so surprising.

-Jockey John Velazquez earned his fourth Derby victory on Saturday aboard the dark brown colt that was purchased as a yearling for $1,000 and cost current owner Amr Zedan $35,000.
+Velazquez earned his fourth Derby victory aboard the colt that was purchased as a yearling for $1,000 and was a bargain-basement buy at $35,000 for current owner Amr Zedan of Saudi Arabia.
+By comparison, Zedan recently paid $1.7 million for an unraced 2-year-old.

-Baffert punched his right arm in the air after watching the finish on the video board in the paddock.
-He was swarmed by his wife, Jill, and youngest son, Bode, with celebratory hugs.
+Baffert punched his right arm in the air after watching the finish on the video board.
+He was buried in celebratory hugs by his wife, Jill, and youngest son, Bode.
+Jill Baffert had reason to celebrate earlier, when a horse she co-owns and is trained by her husband won a $500,000 race on the undercard.

 It wasn't false modesty.
 Baffert had been low-key about his chances after two of his best horses — Life Is Good and Concert Tour — were derailed along the Derby trail.